NativeScript/nativescript-cli/docs/man_pages/project/testing/typings.md

 ### Description

-Generate ios & android by default (respecting platform support, so no ios typings generated on windows/linux machines)
+Generate ios & android typings by default (respecting platform support, so no ios typings generated on windows/linux machines)

 ### Commands